Tangent-labs/tangent-contracts/README.md

 Stake some collateral on all markets with test users

 ```
-npm run stake-markets-tgUSD
+npm run stake-markets-USG
 ```

-### Borrow tgUSD
+### Borrow USG

-Borrow some tgUSD on all markets with test users
+Borrow some USG on all markets with test users

 ```
-npm run borrow-markets-tgUSD
+npm run borrow-markets-USG
 ```

 ### Pass some time